-The workers apparently returned to ther jobs for several reasons.
 The most important reason, said one member of the committee, was that the company promised to form a four-man grievance committee, including two Negroes, to work out smilar disputes in the future.
 Said L.C.
 Crim, general manager of the sawmill: